pjones/xmonadrc/README.md

         $ cabal update
         $ cabal install cabal-install

-  3. Use the `GNUmakefile` and `xmonadrc.cabal` files in this directory to build your XMonad configuration.
+  3. Use the `scrips/build.sh` and `xmonadrc.cabal` files in this
+     directory to build your XMonad configuration.

-        $ make
+        $ scripts/build.sh

   4. Install and restart XMonad (assumes XMonad is currently running):

-        $ make restart
+        $ scripts/install.sh restart

-The details about how this works are in the `GNUmakefile` (correctly naming the xmonad executable, installing, restarting) and `xmonadrc.cabal` (which source files are included, build dependencies, etc.)

 ## Screenshots